-- Asset-linked stablecoins purport to maintain a stable value by referencing real or financial assets or other crypto-assets.
-For example, many stablecoins attempt to achieve stability through a "peg" to a single fiat currency.
-The mechanism by which the stablecoin's value is maintained in relation to the referenced asset may vary and includes the use of creation and redemption structures, arbitrage, and direct rights to receive underlying reserve assets.
+reference asset(s).
+They can be further differentiated into currency-based, financial instrument-based, commodity-based and crypto asset-based stablecoins.
+The mechanism by which a stablecoin's value is maintained in relation to the referenced asset may vary and includes the use of creation and redemption structures, arbitrage, and direct rights to receive underlying reserve assets.
 Depending on the structure, stablecoin holders may or may not have a redemption right against the issuer or direct claim on the reserve assets.
 Reserve assets may or may not be available to be used in case of a redemption request and may or may not benefit from consumer and investor protection arrangements or other guaranty schemes.
-Additionally, there may not be any assets in reserve if the stablecoin merely references another asset as a peg. - Algorithm-based stablecoins attempt to maintain a stable value via protocols that provide for the increase or decrease of the supply of the stablecoins in response to changes in demand.
+Additionally, there may not be any assets in reserve if the stablecoin merely references another asset as a peg.12

+Algorithm-based stablecoins attempt to maintain a stable value via protocols that provide for the increase or decrease of the supply of the stablecoins in response to changes in demand.
 While the amount to be increased or decreased may be based on an algorithm, the actual issuance or destruction may not be automatic.